-The District is a signatory to the California Master Mutual Aid Agreement and the SJOA Agreement.
+San Joaquin County is a signatory to the California Master Mutual Aid Agreement and the District is a signatory to the SJOA Agreement.
 District personnel will follow the processes outlined in those documents for requesting and providing mutual aid.
 The SJOA Agreement and San Joaquin County Ordinances have provisions allowing the SJOA Logistics Section and San Joaquin County Purchasing Agent to acquire and transport, on behalf of the District, resources requested by the District.